Nathanofzion/zi-playground/docs/development/LATEST_ISSUES_STATUS.md

 *   **Backend Inconsistency:** Game scores are being saved to Supabase, but backend communication is inconsistent and requires debugging.
 *   **Reward Distribution:** The logic to save or send rewards (Airdropping) is currently non-functional.
 It is blocked pending the full integration and flow testing of the newly deployed Airdrop Contract.
-*   **Blocked Features:** We are currently unable to proceed with testing Soroswap integration, Sending, Receiving, and Liquidity provision until the foundational Airdrop and Token flows are stabilized.
+*   **Blocked Features:** We are currently unable to proceed with testing Soroswap integration and Liquidity provision until the foundational Airdrop and Token flows are stabilized.

 ---

 ## 📝 Summary & Next Steps

-The project has reached a critical milestone with the deployment of the necessary smart contracts.
-The focus now shifts from "development" to "integration and stabilization."
+The project has reached a critical milestone with the resolution of core XDR and Send/Receive issues.
+The frontend can now reliably fetch balances and sign transactions for ZION and XLM using the wrapper contract.
+However, instability in wallet connections and the backend API remain significant hurdles.

 **Immediate Priorities:**
-1.  **Integrate Contracts:** Connect the frontend and backend to the newly deployed Testnet contracts.
+1.  **Fix Wallet Connection:** Debug the `@soroban-react` integration to ensure reliable, first-click wallet connections without reloads.
-2.  **Refactor Backend:** Rewrite Supabase functions to fix the `Deno.serve` timeout issue.
+2.  **Integrate Airdrop Contract:** Connect the backend reward logic to the newly deployed Airdrop contract.
-3.  **Secure Passkeys:** Re-architect the authentication flow to remove secret keys from `localStorage`.
+3.  **Refactor Backend:** Rewrite Supabase functions to fix the `Deno.serve` timeout issue causing 500 errors.
-4.  **Stabilize Frontend:** Implement error handling to stop infinite loops and fix the 3D canvas performance issues.
+4.  **Secure Passkeys:** Re-architect the authentication flow to remove secret keys from `localStorage`.
-5.  **End-to-End Testing:** Begin rigorous testing of the Airdrop and Token flows to identify and fix hidden conversion or logic bugs.
+5.  **Stabilize Frontend:** Implement error handling to stop infinite loops and fix the 3D canvas performance issues.